ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/batch-commands.markdown

-﻿# Send Multiple Commands in a Batch
+﻿# Batch Commands

 ---

 {NOTE: }

 * Use this endpoint with the **`POST`** method to send multiple commands in one request:
-`http://<server URL>/databases/<database name>/bulk_docs`
+`<server URL>/databases/<database name>/bulk_docs`

+* The commands are sent as a JSON array in the [request body](../../../client-api/rest-api/document-commands/batch-commands#body).

 * All the commands in the batch will either succeed or fail as a **single transaction**.
 Changes will not be visible until the entire batch completes.

-* Options are available to make the server wait for indexing and replication to complete before returning.
+* [Options](../../../client-api/rest-api/document-commands/batch-commands#batch-options) can be set to make the server wait for indexing and replication to complete before returning.

 * In this page:
   * [Basic Example](../../../client-api/rest-api/document-commands/batch-commands#basic-example)